Pastoral

 The House System

-The House system plays a central role in fostering community and belonging.
-It encourages pupils of all ages to socialise, collaborate, and compete in a spirit of respect and friendship.
-Inter-House competitions and events run throughout the year, and pupils in Year 6 are elected as Captains and Vice-Captains, developing leadership skills and responsibility.
+Our House system fosters belonging and camaraderie.
+Pupils of all ages collaborate and compete in a spirit of respect and friendship through inter-House events.
+Year 6 pupils lead as Captains and Vice-Captains, developing leadership and teamwork skills.

 Form Time